Amazon Prime is not just about getting stuff delivered for free.

 This way, you can save the cost of paying for Amazon Prime twice.

-How to cancel Amazon Prime
+How to cancel your Amazon Prime membership

 If after giving it a go you’ve decided it’s not for you, you’re able to cancel Amazon Prime easily.

-Log into your account, go to Your Prime Membership and choose “end membership” then follow the instructions on the screen.
+Log into your account, go to Your Prime membership and choose “end membership” then follow the instructions on the screen.

 You won’t then get charged again.

 Even once you’ve cancelled your membership, you’re able to restart it back up any other time (maybe it’d be more useful coming up to Christmas if you get a lot of deliveries?)

 - Best Paid Surveys to Earn Money Online in 2020 - 1st December 2020